apex1302/cloudlessDeye/README.md

 CloudlessDeye - Early Alpha (Use at Your Own Risk!)

-Welcome to CloudlessDeye, the slightly experimental tool that grabs data from your Deye solar inverter via its web interface and spits it out into a neat CSV file.
+Welcome to CloudlessDeye, the slightly experimental tool that grabs data from your Deye(DEYE SUN600G3-EU-230) solar inverter via its web interface and spits it out into a neat CSV file.
 Think of it as a way to track your solar power without the cloud, because who needs that pesky internet when you can keep things simple?

 Features (or Things It Might Do):